Privacy & Security

 Revoke all third-party app access in your bank's settings

-Most banks list connected apps under Security, Privacy, or Linked Accounts in your online banking settings.
-Revoke every token you do not actively need.
-A revoked token cannot be used even if it was captured in a breach.
+Look under Security, Privacy, Data Sharing, or Linked Accounts in your online banking settings.
+Revoke every connection you do not actively need, and confirm that it disappears from the bank's authorized-app list.

 3